-When you log in to your phoenix Web or publish a Web to phoenix, you use your phoenix account information.
 The location (URL) of your Web will look like this:

-http://phoenix.goucher.edu/~kelliher/
+http://students.goucher.edu/fjones

-except that you replace my name with your name, obviously.
-You use this location when publishing to your phoenix Web, when opening your phoenix Web, or when telling your friends and family to check-out your Web site.
+except that you replace the username fjones with your name, obviously.
+You use this location when publishing your Web, when opening your Web, or when telling your friends and family to check-out your Web site.

-2 Opening Your Web on Phoenix
+2 Opening Your Web

 - 1. Start FrontPage. - 2.
-Open the File menu and choose Open Site....

-- 3. An Open Site dialog box pops up.
+Open the File menu and choose Open Site.... - 3.
+An Open Site dialog box pops up.
 In the Site name field, enter the URL of your Web, as listed above.
 After you've opened your Web the first time, you'll probably see a shortcut to your Web folder in the dialog box.
 You can open the shortcut, rather than type in the URL.
 Or, you can look at the Recent Sites choice under the File menu. - 4.
 Click the Open button. - 5.
 A Connect dialog box opens.
-Enter your username and password from your phoenix account slip.
-Type your password carefully and note that it is cAsE sEnSiTiVe. - 6.
+Enter your username, prepended by gcadmin (for example, gcadmin\fjones), and password, if required. - 6.
 Back in the Open Site dialog box, click the Open button.
-Your Web on phoenix should now be open.
+Your Web should now be open.
 You can begin creating Web pages.